-Beginning Tuesday (4/21) early afternoon and continuing through Sunday (4/26) mid morning, the intersection at College Road and Annie & John Glenn Avenue will be closed for delivery of construction materials and equipment associated with the Arts District expansion project.
+Beginning Monday (12/14) late afternoon and continuing through Sunday (12/20) early evening, the intersection at College Road and Annie & John Glenn Avenue will be closed to accommodate increased construction traffic associated with the Arts District expansion project.
 Northbound College Road traffic will be stopped at the Ohio Union North Garage.
 A&J Glenn Avenue will be limited to local traffic only, starting at Neil Ave.
 Signage will detour traffic onto High Street at both Woodruff Avenue and at 12th Avenue.
 Expect construction traffic on 18th Ave. and on A&J Glenn Ave.

 The Lantern recently wrote about how the Arts District will support a growing major of study at Ohio State.
 As reported by the outlet, students in the Moving-Image Production program will have a new place to call home and express their talent through moving images for the first time in fall 2022.

 The new building construction on College Road is part of Ohio State’s Framework 2.0 project, a plan to develop the Columbus campus that is focused around the campus’s physical needs to support academics at Ohio State.

 The Columbus Dispatch reported on advancements in The Ohio State University's Arts District following construction approval this week from the Board of Trustees.

 As the outlet reported, Ohio State unveiled the latest plans for its future Arts District on Thursday as a committee of trustees approved more than $380 million toward that project, its regional ambulatory centers and other facility projects.

 The Ohio State University Board of Trustees will see the newest vision of the university’s planned Arts District at a meeting of the Master Planning and Facilities Committee today.